Math Fma Function - C++ Programming Tutorial

 fma(x,y,z) : 10

-In this example, fma function computes the result of x*y+z and returns the value 10.
+In this instance, the fma function calculates the outcome of x multiplied by y, added to z, and yields the value of 10.